CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

                         suitable for Ensembl GTF files: gene_id)
 ```

 The above command should be repeated for all other BAM files as well.
-The full script for slurm scheduler can be found in the **count** folder which is called [htseq_count.sh](/count/htseq_count.sh).
+The full script for slurm scheduler can be found in the **count/** folder which is called [htseq_count.sh](/count/htseq_count.sh).

 Once all the bam files have been counted, we will be having the following files in the count directory.
 ```bash